ChickenRunVN/angular-11-pug-loader-sample/README.md

 # MyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2 for resolve the problem happened with Angular CLI version 11.
+For more details, please take a look at [here](https://github.com/danguilherme/ng-cli-pug-loader/issues/38).

 ## Development server